lukastay/turfcata/README.md

    |9  |      9|       1|       0|       1|       1|       1|       1|       0|       1|
    |10 |     10|       1|       0|       1|       0|       1|       1|       1|       1|

-------Reach vs. Frequency Example
+------More Detail: Reach vs. Frequency Example

 Let's say a firm is selling scented candles, in this case, reach is the number of respondents who answered at least one of the scents in the combination (we can calculate this as a percentage), not double counting for respondents who chose multiple scents in the combination.
 Frequency is the number of times times all scents in the combination were chosen, including double (or triple or more) counting for respondents who chose multiple scents in the combination.

-------Note on optimal bundles
+------More Detail: Note on optimal bundles

 Optimal bundles for each maximum number of options are calculated by reach, using frequency only as a tiebreaker.